FortsAndMills/Learning-Reinforcement-Learning/README.md

 * **24/02/19** Back to the game: theory on TRPO and underlying natural gradients foundations.
 * **26/02/19** Attempt to rewrite the library in different paradigm failed... :/ Code revision.
 Implemented: Twin DQN.
 * **27/02/19** Theory update: PPO (short version: throw all TRPO theory away)
+* **09/03/19** Implemented: PPO (sneaky bug was finally detected!).
+Also uploaded code for Quantile Regression Actor-Critic, which is an experiment on combining improvements of DQN with critic in policy gradient methods.

 ### PLANS:
 * Find out how to properly fix seeds for experiments (setting seeds in numpy, torch, torch.cuda and in environments... didn't help!
 Even when no asynchronity is used!..)
 * Check other environments.
 * Continue theory exploration (minimal program: great list of articles by https://blog.openai.com/spinning-up-in-deep-rl/ ...
 Still waiting for me: DQRN, ACKTR, ACER, SAC, TD3, REACTOR, APE-X, R2D2)
-* Continue implementing algorithms to the library (next: TRPO / PPO)
+* Continue implementing algorithms to the library (next: TRPO?)
 * Check code from other sources (Yandex Practical RL, OpenAI baselines, ...).